UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Despite sharing a parent company, Gexa Energy is positioned as a premium brand while Frontier Utilities offers value options.

-It helps to know that when you compare these two providers, you are essentially looking at different storefronts for the same massive parent corporation.
+When you compare these two providers, you are essentially looking at different storefronts for the same massive parent corporation.
 Both Gexa Energy and Frontier Utilities are subsidiaries of NextEra Energy, a leading U.S. generator of renewable energy from wind and solar.
-This corporate backing provides a level of financial stability that smaller, fly-by-night electricity providers cannot match.
-If you are still exploring the landscape, you can review our broader guide to Texas electricity providers to see how these NextEra Energy brands in Texas stack up against the competition.
+This corporate backing provides a level of financial stability that smaller, fly-by-night electricity providers simply cannot match.

-Despite sharing a parent company, they serve different market segments.
-You can think of Gexa Energy as the established, premium brand.
-They emphasize stability, customer satisfaction guarantees, and renewable energy plans.
-In contrast, Frontier Utilities operates as the value brand, focusing on aggressive introductory rates, flexible contract terms, and budget-friendly options for residents who might move frequently.
+Despite sharing a parent company, they serve completely different market segments.
+You can think of Gexa Energy as the established, premium brand emphasizing stability and green energy.
+In contrast, Frontier Utilities operates as the value brand, focusing on aggressive introductory rates and flexible terms for residents who might move frequently.
+Here is a quick breakdown of the pros and cons for each provider to help you weigh your options.

 Because Gexa and Frontier share a parent company, their backend billing systems and customer service protocols are often very similar.
 You likely won’t see a massive difference in how your bill looks or how payments are processed.